 As the hooves grow, they start to turn under on the sides and grow out in front, and eventually start looking like little elf shoes – see the first illustration above.
 The correct angle to trim the hooves is parallel with the growth lines that circle around the hoof – they are parallel to the hair at the top of the hoof.
 The illustration below shows the correct trimming angle.

 Remove any dirt or debris from the bottom of the hoof and between the toes with the hoof pick or the point of the hoof shears.
 Trim off the overgrown sides and toe down to the white sole, and trim the heel only down to level with the growth ring the toe finished on (the toe and heel should be at the same level – see illustration below).
 Don’t trim past the hoof starting to turn pink or it’ll start bleeding (best to have some Blood Stop powder on hand in case this happens).
 It’s better to trim a little over a period of time rather than trim too much and cause bleeding or lameness.
 It may take a number of trimmings to get the goat’s hooves into good shape.

 The final illustration below shows the wrong angle for trimming the hoof.
 Since the toes of the hoof tend to grow faster than the heel, beginners tend to remove too much heel and not enough toe.
 This changes the angle of the hoof and causes incorrect alignment – it causes the goat to walk “down” on its pasterns and places excess pressure on them.

-There’s a video from the Ohio State Extension that shows “how-to” care for goats hooves too: http://www.extension.org/pages/Goat_Basic_Hoof_Care
+There’s an extension video “how-to” care for goats hooves too: https://goats.extension.org/goat-basic-hoof-care/